Docs-Geek/api-documentation-course/docs/in-class-exercises/class-3.md

 8. On **line 32**, do a line break after `}` and on **line 33** add ` ``` ` to close the code block.
 9. Below the code block (on **line 33**), make the text **extended documentation** a link, with the link text `[extended documentation]` followed immediately by the URL `(www.pos.io/api/docs)`
 10. Ensure there are no errors in the Swagger editor.
-11. Copy and paste the number of lines of code in Swagger Editor into the MeritHub chat.
+11. Type the number of lines of code in Swagger Editor into the MeritHub chat (exclude any blank lines at the end of the file).